dudo/zilla-docs/src/concepts/kafka-proxies/http-proxy.md

 ### HTTP request methods

 Zilla separates the HTTP request methods in two groups called capabilities, produce and fetch.
 The [produce](../../concepts/config-intro.md#the-fetch-capability) capability handles method types `POST`, `PUT`, `DELETE`, and `PATCH` that put messages onto Kafka topics.
 The [fetch](../../reference/config/bindings/binding-http-kafka.md#with-capability-fetch) capability handles the `GET` method that gets messages off of Kafka topics.
+This enables CRUD object management on a single Kafka topic.

 ## Correlated Request-Response

-Zilla manages the HTTP lifecycle with the request and response payload on the event stream.
+Zilla manages the HTTP lifecycle with the request and response payload on the event stream over a pair of Kafka topics.
 Each request message is correlated to the corresponding response message with a `zilla:correlation-id` header, providing an identifier for both Zilla and Kafka workflows to act on.
 Correlated messages can be on the same or different Kafka topics.

 ### sync